NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

     egDisableDebugText = 1 << 1,
     //!
 IMPORTANT: Only to be used in the advanced integration mode, see the 'manual hooking' programming guide for more details eUseManualHooking = 1 << 2,
     //!
-Optional - Enables Over The Air (OTA) updates for SL and NGX eAllowOTA = 1 << 3,
+Optional - Enables downloading of Over The Air (OTA) updates for SL and NGX
+    //!
+This will invoke the OTA updater to look for new updates.
+A separate
+    //! flag below is used to control whether or not OTA-downloaded SL Plugins are
+    //! loaded.
+    eAllowOTA = 1 << 3,
     //!
 Do not check OS version when deciding if feature is supported or not
     //!